 Search for positions with your local school system and on the job boards of professional associations related to education and special education.
 Build a teaching portfolio to highlight your ideas, talents and successes in the field to increase your opportunities for finding employment.
 Consider volunteering, if possible, or doing an internship and proactively networking to build contacts and experience in this field.

 You may wish to consider joining a professional organization in your career field to gain a better understanding of current industry trends in teaching.
 Joining professional organizations like the National Education Association is a great way to continue your education through workshops and conferences, which will add to your transferable skill set as you move.
 Networking with other professionals in the teaching field will give you an edge in meeting the right people who may have the connections you need to obtain an interview or restart your career at your new location.
 They may provide important information about the teaching field, such as new technology, continuing education, teaching ideas, lesson plans and more.
 Read The Value of Professional Associations for more information on how becoming a member can help enhance your career.

 To learn more about teaching careers, review the Research Occupations tool on MySECO and investigate your options.
 Take self-assessments to make sure your skills and interests align with your career choice.
 Talk to others in the field and get their feedback.
-Call 800-342-9647 and speak with a career coach to discuss career or education choices, searching for a job or overcoming challenges.
+Contact a SECO career coach by calling Military OneSource at 800-342-9647 or use the Live Chat feature on the MySECO website to discuss career or education choices, searching for a job or overcoming challenges.
 Coaches are available to review your resume, practice interviewing, discuss networking or assist you in understanding employer requirements for this field.